uchicago-cs/cmsc22000/_sources/resources/faq.rst.txt

 **Can I take CMSC 22000 concurrently with CMSC 15400?**

 This is technically possible, but strongly discouraged.
-You will get the most out of CMSC 22000 and CMSC 15400 if you take them on separate quarters, instead of at the same time.
+From a curricular perspective, you will get the most out of both classes if you take CMSC 22000 first and then follow it up with CMSC 15400, instead of taking them at the same time.

+Additionally, over the years, several students have pointed out that the workload of taking CMSC 15400 and CMSC 22000 on the same quarter can be hard to manage.

 **What is the difference between CMSC 22000 and CMSC 22001?**